 This paper summarises the process used to identify and consider a range of future reporting options for the SCJS, before presenting the proposal which, on balance, is considered to maximise public value from the SCJS.

-We also held an event for SCJS users to get together and discuss these proposals on 9th August 2017.
+We recently consulted users on our reporting proposals set out in the above paper.
+A feedback paper was published to gather views from SCJS users and we also held an event for users to get together and discuss the proposals on 9th August 2017.

-The first set of results from the 2016/17 SCJS, using the updated reporting approach, are expected to be released in February 2018.
+The first set of results from the 2016/17 SCJS, using the updated reporting approach, are expected to be released in early 2018.
+We expect to confirm a more specific date soon.